In-Transit Heat Trailers: 5 Benefits for Chemical Shippers

 5. Consistent temperature throughout the trip

 In-transit heat provides continuous warming, unlike steam heating which heats at intervals with cooling periods between stops.
-The antifreeze temperature remains relatively constant, providing a steady thermal blanket.
-For products where temperature cycling could cause quality issues like separation or crystallization, in-transit heat provides a more stable thermal profile.
+The antifreeze temperature remains relatively constant (typically 140-180°F), providing a steady thermal blanket.
+For chemicals where temperature cycling could cause separation or crystallization, in-transit heat provides a more stable thermal profile.

 When in-transit heat isn't enough